 There's absolutely nothing to debate here - once your family has seen the Falls then they need to get up close by taking a thrilling tour on The Maid of the Mist.
 Passengers don blue plastic rain ponchos and board one of the Maid of the Mist boats to sail right into the basin of the 170 foot high Horseshoe Falls.
 As the boat nears the Falls the roar from the millions of gallons of water thundering into the basin becomes deafening and squealing passengers realize that "mist" is a bit of a misnomer.
 It's an absolutely soaking good time!

 UPDATE: After more than century of ferrying tourists to the base of Horseshoe Falls, Maid of the Mist ceased operations on the Canadian side.
-The Government of Ontario ordered Niagara Parks Commission to open the tour boats to competitive bidding and a 30 year contract was awarded to Hornblower Canada which started operating tour boats in the spring of 2014.
+Hornblower Niagara Cruises started operating tour boats in the spring of 2014.
 The experience is the same but now on new state-of-the-art 700 passenger catamaran boats.
-The Maid of the Mist will continue to operate tours on the American side of Niagara Falls.)
+The Maid of the Mist will continue to operate tours on the American side of Niagara Falls.

 2. Journey Behind the Falls